INDAbhinandan/EmployWise-Front-End-Assignment/README.md

 # EmployWise Frontend Assignment 🏆

 This is a React-based frontend project for user management using the [Reqres API](https://reqres.in/).
 It includes authentication, user listing with pagination, editing, and deleting users.
+ # For Login
+ email-eve.holt@reqres.in
+ pass-any greater then 6

 ## 🚀 Features
 - ✅ User authentication (Login)